percona/everest-doc/docs/install/installEverest.md

     ```

     !!! note alert alert-primary "Important"
-        Ensure to copy the authorization toke displayed on the terminal in this step.
-This token will be required to log in to the Percona Everest UI.
+        Ensure to copy the authorization token displayed on the terminal in this step.
+You will need this token to log in to the Percona Everest UI.

     ### Limitations